ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/varnish/varnish.md

 ~]# grep VARNISH_STORAGE /etc/varnish/varnish.params
 VARNISH_STORAGE="malloc,3G"
 ```
+Please note Varnish will need a restart for this change to take effect.

 ## Pipe timeout
 pipe_timeout is set to 60 seconds by default.
 This can cause time out issues when running exports in the Magento admin interface.
 You can increase this by adding the option: